 On March 1, 1999, the School District issued general obligation bonds for the construction of a new high school.
 The bond issue consisted of serial and capital appreciation bonds.
-Only the serial bonds remain outstanding at year-end.
+Only the serial bonds remain outstanding during the fiscal year.
 These bonds are not subject to early redemption.
-The serial bonds mature in December 2015.
+The serial bonds matured in December 2015.